Shih Choon Fong: Awards

 Shih is among the highly cited researchers in the world for the category of engineering compiled by the Institute for Scientific Information (ISI).

 In 2004, Shih became the first Singaporean to be elected as a Foreign Associate to the United States National Academy of Engineering.
 He was elected for the development of innovative computational methods in nonlinear fracture mechanics and for international leadership in engineering.

 He was awarded the French decoration "Chevalier" in the Order of the "Legion d'Honneur" in 2005.

 In recognition of his work and research achievements, Shih was elected as a Foreign Honorary Member of the American Academy of Arts and Sciences in 2006.

 Shih received Honorary Doctor of Science degrees from Loughborough University, Waseda University and Brown University.

 In 2007, Shih received the inaugural Chief Executive Leadership Award for Asia Pacific presented by the Council for Advancement and Support for Education.

 He also served on the Engineering and Computer Science jury for the Infosys Prize in 2009 and 2010.

 In 2016, an international symposium was held in Cambridge, Massachusetts, in honor of Shih on the occasion of his 70th birthday.

 In 2018, Shih received the Centennial Medal from Harvard Graduate School of Arts and Sciences (GSAS) for his innovative research and leadership in higher education.

+In 2019, he became a laureate of the Asian Scientist 100 by the Asian Scientist.